Reconstructing the metric in group field theory: Simple cosmology example

 The gradient energy coming from the spatial coordinate fields appears as an additional term that would be equivalent to negative spatial curvature.

 The resulting first and second Friedmann equations read (with $\kappa=8\pi G$, and $'$ denoting derivatives with respect to $\chi^0$)

 where, again, the terms proportional to $\frac{a^4}{\pi_0^2}$ would not appear in the case of a single (clock) scalar field.
 This also implies that we no longer have an equation of state parameter $w = \frac{P}{\rho}$ exactly equal to one, but instead $w < 1$.
 The contribution of the spatial fields to the energy density and pressure becomes negligible in the limit where $\frac{\pi_0^2}{a^4} \gg 1$, effectively recovering the standard cosmological background scenario with a massless scalar field.
 Similarly, for the sound speed we find $c_s^2 = \frac{P'}{\rho'} = \frac{3 \pi_0^2 - a^4}{3\pi_0 + 3 a^4}$, and thus $c_s^2 \approx 1$ if we again assume $\frac{\pi_0^2}{a^4} \gg 1$.
-This limit can be achieved for sufficiently early times, depending on the value of $\pi_0$, but at late times the additional contributions from the spatial fields will dominate.
+This limit can be achieved for sufficiently early times, depending on the value of $\pi_0$, but at late times the gradient energy will dominate.

 The scenario we have described here is rather unusual from the viewpoint of conventional homogeneous cosmology, where one would require the fields $\chi^A$ to be spatially homogeneous, such that there can be no contributions from gradient energy.
 Of course, such a symmetry requirement is incompatible with the condition that the $\chi^a$ can be spatial coordinates, $\partial_i\chi^a=\delta_i^a$.
 Here we adopted the view that only observables such as the energy-momentum tensor need to be spatially homogeneous, and given that the field values themselves never enter any observables for free massless scalar fields, this is classically consistent with nonvanishing gradient energy.
+Similar ideas appear in the context of solid inflation \cite{Endlich:2012pz} where an analogous gradient energy contribution is present in the Friedmann equation.
 In the context of GFT, these assumptions may indeed be mutually incompatible, as we discuss shortly.